wp-pager/wp-pager/README.md

 ## Get started

-This project is a Dockerized WordPress installation with Pager plugin installed.
+This project is a Dockerized WordPress installation with WP Pager plugin installed.
 You can use it to test the plugin or to develop it.
 To get started, you need to have Docker and Docker Compose installed on your machine.
 Then you can follow the instructions below.

 1. Run `docker-compose up -d`;
 1. Wait until all containers will be up and running;